-In the full sample, there are 97 unique school out of which 33 are treatment schools and 64 are control schools.
-The truncated sample, which consists of Consistent schools only, contains 21 treatment schools and 21 control schools.
+In the full sample, there are 97 unique schools, out of which 33 are treatment schools and 64 are control schools.
+The truncated sample, which consists of Consistent schools (i.e. schools present at both baseline and endline) only, contains 21 treatment schools and 21 control schools.

 3.2.
 Balance Test